Photon-Pressure with an Effective Negative Mass Microwave Mode

 The negative-mass-inverted susceptibility, however, is not limited to an apparent effect in the reflection response to a probe tone.
-Sideband fields from an additional photon-pressure pump tone and generated by RF circuit flux, will also experience the inversion of the oscillator mass, and this changes dramatically the interaction between the two.
-In the following we will consider the driven system with an additional photon-pressure pump tone applied at the blue idler mode sideband $\omega_\mathrm{p} = \omega_0 + \varOmega_0$, cf. Fig.~\ref{fig:Fig2}(a).
+Sideband fields from an additional photon-pressure pump tone will also experience the effective inversion.
+In the following we will consider the driven system with an additional photon-pressure pump tone applied at the blue idler-mode sideband $\omega_\mathrm{p} = \omega_0 + \varOmega_0$, cf. Fig.~\ref{fig:Fig2}(a).
 We will also work in a reduced HF mode space, where all we consider is a single generalized mode with $\mathcal{G} < 0$.
-The linearized and approximated equations of motion in Fourier space for the intracavity field fluctuation $\hat{c}, \hat{c}^\dagger$ and the RF mode amplitude $\hat{b}, \hat{b}^\dagger$ ladder operators then are
+The linearized and approximated equations of motion in Fourier space for the intracavity field fluctuation $\hat{c}, \hat{c}^\dagger$ and the RF mode amplitude $\hat{b}, \hat{b}^\dagger$ ladder operators then are \cite{Rodrigues22, Supplement}